Choice: Types

 Or politicians may choose to support or oppose options based on local, national, or international effects.

-In this approach, establishing the types of choices makes it possible to identify the related decisions that will influence and constrain a specific choice as well as be influenced and constrained by another choice.

-There are many "executive decision-maker" products available, such as the decision wheels and the Magic 8-Ball, which randomly produce yes/no or other "decisions" for someone who cannot make up their mind or who just wants to delegate.

 As a moral principle, decisions should be made by those most affected by the decision, but this is not normally applied to persons in jail, who might likely make a decision other than to remain in jail.
 Robert Gates cited this principle in allowing photographs of returning war-dead.

 One can distinguish between conscious and unconscious choice.